luolearning/luoshu-kit-transformers/README.md

 # Luoshu Kit for Transformers (PoC)

+## Luoshu Addressing Framework

+This repository implements a Luoshu-based addressing system for neural representations, including anchor–path encoding and direct decoding of internal locations.

 This is a minimal proof-of-concept showing that Luoshu-based direct addressing works on GPT-2.

 ## Key Idea